DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 sustainable software development, maintenance, and documentation as well as the operation of adequate infrastructure.
 A large share of researchers (want to or have to) base their research on software that is often developed in-house or as a community effort.
+This can be due to a newly developed algorithm, with the implementing software being a part of the research work itself;
+or due to a highly dynamic field of research with diverse research questions requiring specialized and quickly adapting software solutions that do not offer sufficient financial incentives for commercial software solutions to be developed; or due to disadvantages of commercial software outweighing its advantages for a specific use case (e.g., prohibitive license costs proprietary, not publicly documented, algorithms, or export restrictions).
-Many of these software stacks can not be sustained – often because research software was not a first class deliverable in a research project and hence remained in a prototype state, or because of missing incentives and resources to maintain the software after project funding ended.
-Another fundamental difference to industrial software development is that most developers of academic research software (often doctoral students or postdoctoral researchers) never receive training in sustainable software development or consider themselves professional software developers (cite survey here).
+This need for bespoke in-house or community software notwithstanding, the respective development approach has its own significant challenges: Many of these software stacks cannot be sustained – often because research software was not a primary deliverable in a research project and hence remained in a prototype state, or because of missing incentives and resources to maintain the software after project funding ended.
+Another fundamental difference to industrial software development is that most developers of academic research software (often doctoral students or postdoctoral researchers) never receive training in sustainable software development (TODO cite survey here).
 In particular, as they see themselves usually as the primary users of a software product, there are no strong incentives to invest in sustainability measures such as code documentation or portability.
 In